pnp/cli-microsoft365/docs/manual/docs/cmd/spo/site/site-classic-add.md

 If you try to create a site with the same URL as a site that has been previously moved to the recycle bin, you will get an error.
 To avoid this error, you can use the `--removeDeletedSite` option.
 Prior to creating the site, the spo site classic add command will check if the site with the specified URL has been previously moved to the recycle bin and if so, will remove it.
 Because removing sites from the recycle bin might take a moment, it should be used in conjunction with the `--wait` option so that the new site is not created before the old site is fully removed.

-Deleting and creating classic site collections is by default asynchronous and depending on the current state of Office 365, might take up to few minutes.
+Deleting and creating classic site collections is by default asynchronous and depending on the current state of Microsoft 365, might take up to few minutes.
 If you're building a script with steps that require the site to be fully provisioned, you should use the `--wait` flag.
-When using this flag, the spo site classic add command will keep running until it received confirmation from Office 365 that the site has been fully provisioned.
+When using this flag, the spo site classic add command will keep running until it received confirmation from Microsoft 365 that the site has been fully provisioned.

 ## Examples